khairulhasanmd/OpenBBTerminal/tests/README.md

 # 2. Run `unit tests`

-In this section we will explain everything you need to run the `unit tests` on `OpenBB Terminal`.
+In this section we will explain everything you need to run the `unit tests` on `Finance Analysis`.

 ## 2.1.
 How to install tests dependencies ?